 1. Pin It Right!

-It’s obvious you can’t wear a saree, that too for the first time, without any pins.
+It’s obvious you can’t get a perfect saree style, that too for the first time, without any pins.
 In order to avoid the chaos of your saree loosening and tripping over it, it’s important that you pin your saree perfectly.
 Use as many pins as you may like, especially on the pleats and the pallu.
 A saree is an outfit that requires practice and patience.
 Don’t rush the draping process.

 2. Select A Light Weight Fabric

 Wearing a saree and carrying off all that weight isn’t easy.
 So preferably, choose a fabric that’s lightweight, so that it doesn’t weigh you down.
-Georgette, chiffon and cotton will be the right fabrics to pick from.
+Georgette, chiffon and cotton will be the right fabrics to pick from for easy saree draping.
 They’ll be easy to pleat, will take the form of your body and aren’t stiff or rigid at all.

 3. Petticoat Diaries

 A petticoat can make or break your outfit, and can either give your saree a great shape or make it lose its shape instantly.
-Choose a petticoat wisely, and if you’re wearing one for the first time, you can actually get a tight elasticated waist belt instead of the drawstring.
+The first step in learning how to drape a saree is to learn how to choose a petticoat wisely, and if you’re wearing one for the first time, you can actually get a tight elasticated waist belt instead of the drawstring.
 Opt for a slim fit, that’ll help you look slimmer and give it more shape around your hips.

 Also read: 7 Ways To Use Your Saree Blouse To Make A Whole New Outfit!